 It should go without saying but must be repeated over and over again that the people who are being addressed in Amoris Laetitia are not those who deliberately, intentionally do what is evil or objectively wrong in the eyes of the Church.
 No one is giving them permission slips to sin, they are not granted exceptions to the law.
 Those all belong to the categories of freedom, they don’t make sense for someone who’s hands are tied.
-It’s not that people are free to violate the decalogue, but that people violate the decalogue because they are not free.
-People aren’t making up their own minds about following the precepts of the law, rather they aren’t following the precepts of the law because they are not of their own minds.
+It’s not that people are free to violate the decalogue, but that the weak violate the decalogue because they are not free.
+People aren’t making up their own minds about following the precepts of the law, they aren’t following the precepts of the law because they are not of their own minds.
 For those who truly are free to ignore the law, the pope is not speaking to them, the Church already condemns them.

 5. Heroic Strength as the norm

-Another sign of practical pelagianism is the temptation to make the heroic the norm.
+Another sign of practical Pelagianism is the temptation to make the heroic the norm.
 Again, from the above literature…

-Isn’t martyrdom rather than the silghtest sin required of us all, not as an abstract norm, but as a matter of love?
+Isn’t martyrdom rather than the slightest sin required of us all, not as an abstract norm, but as a matter of love?
 That’s the path Jesus chose.
 How realistic, then, are the revisionists’ alternatives?

 heroism is for the average Christian